Misled (Celine Dion song): Accolades

 "Misled" won the BMI Pop Award for Most Performed Song in the United States.

 In 1997, British DJ Dean Lambert picked the song as one of his top 10 tunes, explaining, "I love this record.
 You'll probably find that somewhere some girl has sung this to a guy thinking that she has been hard done by.
 But girls, let me tell you, you aren't the only ones.
 Back to the record, this is an instant floorfiller.
 The vocals are reality, but that's life.
 It's a shame it never got a British release sooner than it did because I know everyone bought the import version at least two years before and l'm sure it would have done a lot better if it had been released sooner in Brltain, but I love It."

-In an 2018 review, Pip Ellwood-Hughes from Entertainment Focus noted that the song "saw Dion take a rare departure into a dance-led sound".
+In a 2018 review, Pip Ellwood-Hughes from Entertainment Focus noted that the song "saw Dion take a rare departure into a dance-led sound".
 Christopher Smith from Talk About Pop Music described it as "groovy" and "full-of-life" in his 2019 review.

 Formats and track listings

+"Misled" was remixed by Marc Kinchen (MK mixes), Eric Miller (E-Smoove mixes), Shedrick Guy (the groove mixes) and Richie Jones (Richie Jones mixes aka the serious mix, hub dub and remix).